zelbeus/ricx_deliveryscript/README.md

 # ricx_deliveryscript
 RedEMRP compatible job basic script

 Delivery job at Saint Denis' Port.
-Grab the box and bring it to the marked place
+Grab the box and bring it to the marked place.
+HOW-TO
+Player has to stand at the delivery job coords given in the Config. ["JobBlipCoords"] Player must not have a weapon.
+Start the mission by pressing U ('Config.KeyID' By Default U, you can find more controls here: https://github.com/femga/rdr3_discoveries/tree/master/Controls)

 Requirements:
 [RedEM-RP](https://github.com/RedEM-RP/redem_roleplay)